 A view from the keys

-Simon Fraser accompanied most of our singers at this year’s In2Drama Summer Academy.
+In2Drama's Musical Associate, Simon Fraser, accompanied most of our singers at this year’s Summer Academy.
 But how did he prepare?
+Here's what he had to say...

 However, all is not lost because I’ve always been able to play by ear.
 In fact, taping songs off the radio in the 1970s (yes, that dates me, I know) sticking the cassette recorder on top of the piano and playing along, inevitably rewinding the difficult bits repeatedly, was what gave me most enjoyment.
 I didn’t need sheet music; I could work it out for myself.
 Bizarrely, I’ve often regarded buying sheet music as cheating, the musical equivalent of reaching for the dictionary or an online app when trying to finish a cryptic crossword.
 But sometimes, a chord will completely defeat you, no matter how many attempts you make.
 So, you bite the bullet, purchase the sheet music (downloading music is so much easier than trekking up to Chappell’s in Bond Street) and ta-da!
 That’s how you play it!